Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Introduction

-The origin of the observed DRW-like UV/optical variability and the $\taud(\MBH,\lambda)$ relation remains elusive, and observations beyond AGN systems and in other wavebands offer some hints.
-The $\taud\sim \MBH^{0.5}$ scaling has been found to apply to stellar-mass black holes, accreting white dwarfs, as well as young stellar objects \citep{Scaringi+2015,Su+2024}, indicating that the scaling is likely universal for accretion disks and does not have a general-relativistic origin, such as the Bardeen-Petterson effect \citep{BardeenPetterson1975, NelsonPapaloizou2000}.
-Furthermore, similar scalings have been observed in the X-ray band \citep{Zhang+2024}.
-Given that X-ray emission is often associated with AGN jet activity, this suggests that DRW-type variabilities may be closely linked to magnetic processes in accretion flows.
+Observations beyond AGNs and in other wavebands offer some hints regarding the elusive origin of the observed DRW-like UV/optical variability and the $\taud(\MBH,\lambda)$ scalings.
+The $\taud\sim \MBH^{0.5}$ scaling has been found to apply to accreting stellar-mass black holes and white dwarfs, as well as young stellar objects \citep{Scaringi+2015,Su+2024}, indicating that the scaling is likely universal for accretion disks and does not have a general-relativistic origin.
+Furthermore, similar scalings have been observed in the X-ray band \citep{Zhang+2024}, and correlations among $\taud$, the jet magnetic field, and the black hole spin have been found in jetted AGNs \citep{Chen+2025}.
+These observations provide indirect evidence that DRW-type variabilities may be closely linked to magnetic processes in accretion flows.

-In fact, the idea of magnetic origin of AGN variabilities has been proposed by several authors.
-One possibility is the intrinsic fluctuations of turbulence driven by the magnetorotational instability \citep[MRI;][]{Velikhov1959,Chandrasekhar1961,BalbusHawley1991} in the accreion disk, as discussed in \cite{King+2004}, \cite{MayerPringle2006}, and \cite{JaniukCzerny2007}.
-It has also been demonstrated by \cite{HoggReynolds2016} using global disk simulations that turbulence in the disk naturally yields luminosity variations whose PSD is close to DRW.

-To understand how turbulence fluctuations may affect accretion disk emissions, one couples the former to the disk dynamics through the viscosity parameter $\alpha$ \citep{ShakuraSunyaev1973}.
-A general analytical framework for studying viscosity fluctuations was considered by \cite{Lyubarskii1997} (hereafter L97), who explored the consequences of random fluctuations in $\alpha$ that are correlated in time but uncorrelated in space.
-The L97 model was numerically solved by \cite{CowperthwaiteReynolds2014} and \cite{TurnerReynolds2021}, and indeed it exhibited a broken power law for the PSD of the light curve, a linear rms-flux relation and a log-normal distribution of the flux.
-However, the L97 model accounts only for the effects of prescribed $\alpha$ fluctuations, but lacks an underlying physical mechanism to explain what drives these fluctuations, which remains an open question.

-As an alternative to an intrinsically varying disk, the UV/optical AGN variability could be driven by reprocessing variable X-rays from the inner disk \citep{Krolik+1991}, as demonstrated in shearing-box simulations by \cite{Secunda+2024}.
-In the recent CHAR model proposed by \cite{Sun+2020}, random magnetic reconnection and flare events in the disk corona heat the disk, inducing variability in the accretion rate.
-By introducing a red-noise heating rate, such a model can self-consistently explain several observational features of AGN UV/optical light curves, including DRW-compatible PSDs, inter-band time lags, and the bluer-when-brighter color variability.
-Similar to the L97 model, the sourcing coronal variability has to be prescribed in the CHAR model, but the physical origin of the variability is not addressed.